driftwoodgatherer/driftwoodgatherer.github.io/products/cuttlefish-bone.md

 and nearly whole.
 Typically 10cm-14cm.
  Broken by the stormy sea.

+When you receive them you should leave them out to dry off completely.

 __Your pets will find them delicious!__

 <hr style="border-top:2px solid #45ABDB; margin:5px Opx;" />